 - Local Styles - Open the style override editor view on the selected layer or object.
 A layer or object may contain redefinitions of styles (style overrides) used inside the layer or object.
 The appearance of objects and symbols, inside a layer or group, can be modified using local style overrides.

 - Object Role - Open a sub-menu of object role options, for the selected layers or objects.
 Object roles can be used to setup symbols and styles, that remain linked to the originating object.
-The Symbols and Styles chapter contains a detailed description on how to use object roles to define new symbols and styles.
+The Symbols and Styles chapter contains the description on how to use object roles to define new symbols and styles.

 - Shape from Selection - Set the shape of objects selected in the layers panel, to the shape of object selected in the document.
-This command can be used to set clipping shape for layers and groups, or to just change the shape of an object.
+This command can be used to set clipping shape for layers or groups, or to just change the shape of an object.

 - Content is Mask - Enable or disable the use of object or layer content, as a mask for the adjustment image effect.
 This option is available only when the selection contains an image or object with enabled Adjustment Layer option.